-The best way to explore destinations in Uganda is by a Road Trip in Uganda.
+The best way to explore destinations in Uganda is by Road Trip in Uganda.
 This is not just about getting to a site, but rather a journey that bonds companions together with detours and adventures summing into lifelong memories.

 1: Planning ahead.

 If you are to use a local tour operator, this is the time to choose the best tour operator in Uganda.
-And if it’s an individual operated tour in Uganda, plan the road trip route, that with the attractions that are likely to catch your attention.
+And if it’s an individually operated tour in Uganda, plan the road trip route, with the attractions that are likely to catch your attention.
 Consider the distance and the travel time on the various routes and confirm that the vehicle to be used can handle the road conditions.

 2: Pack appropriately.